 There are several important factors to consider when defining the salary for your aupair or nanny.
 And you should know the value of what you'll get before you pay for it.

-Salaries paid to international candidates are lower than those paid to nannies and typically set by the visa program in your country.
+Salaries paid to international candidates may be lower than those paid to nannies and typically set by the visa program regulations in your country.
 Additional information can be found on our visa information pages.
 If you are hiring candidates who are born in your home country, there are no visa or agency requirements.
-This means that the salary, job duties, hours and benefits are negotiated directly with these candidates.
+This means that the salary, job duties, hours and benefits are negotiated directly with these candidates and their employers.

 Important Factors Affecting Au Pair & Nanny Salaries:

 It is also important to understand your overall cost if you plan to hire your aupair through an agency.
 The following fees/costs are listed in US dollars and based on averages for US agencies.
-The costs shown do not account for supplemental expenses you will incur while having a live-in, such as food, utilities and family vacations, etc. These costs will vary depending on your country.
+The costs shown do not account for supplemental expenses you will incur while having a live-in, such as food, utilities, and family vacations, etc. Prices are subject to change.
+See current J-1 Au Pair Program pricing.

-How many years of child care experience does your aupair or nanny have?
-If your candidate has less than three years of experience of continuous referential employment as a child care provider, then she is at the beginning of her child care career.
+How many years of childcare experience does your aupair or nanny have?
+If your candidate has less than three years of experience of continuous referential employment as a child care provider, then she is at the beginning of her childcare career.
+Au Pairs and Host Families are free to agree upon au pair compensation that may be higher than the legally applicable federal minimum au pair stipend.

 What is the maturity and education level of the child care provider you are hiring?
 Does she have a four-year college degree or a Master's Degree?
 The higher the education, the more you will typically pay your aupair or nanny.
 Your aupair or nanny will have a definite influence on your children and she will be partly responsible for their ongoing education in assisting with school work and proper grammar.
 Be sure you hire an aupair or nanny with the right kind of influence for your children.
 A four-year degree may increase the base salary up to 20 percent and a Master's Degree may increase the base salary up to 40 percent depending on practical, related experience in the field of child care.